organix/crlf/actor.md

 ### Send

-The _send_ primitive constructs a new send-event to deliver a specific _message_ to a target _address_.
+The _send_ primitive constructs a new send-event to deliver a specific _message_ to a _target_ actor.

 ```javascript
 {